nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 ## Running get_ai_genomics

-To get patent IDs at the intersection of AI and genomics, we are relying on USPTO AI patent IDs and CPC/IPC classification codes related to genomics.
+To get patent IDs at the intersection of AI and genomics, we rely on USPTO AI patent IDs and CPC/IPC classification codes related to genomics.

+The USPTO AI patents dataset was constructed using machine learning models for each of eight AI component technologies covering areas such as natural language processing, AI hardware, and machine learning.

 The script `get_ai_genomics_patents.py` queries bespoke genomics-related patent ID tables (golden-shine-355915.genomics.ipc and golden-shine-355915.genomics.cpc) with USPTO AI patent IDs to identify USPTO AI patent IDs that also have genomics-related cpc or ipc codes.